top of page

 How I ended up doing this work.

 Moving into facilitation and training wasn't a departure from the corporate world.
-It was a way of going deeper into the problem I'd always cared about.
-I'd spent years watching communication break down from the inside, and I wanted to fix it at the source, with the people doing the work, not just at the strategy level.
+It was a way of going deeper into the problem I'd always cared about, working on it with the people actually doing the work.

 Over the years I've worked with consumer goods companies, heavy industry, pharmaceuticals, financial services, aged care providers, engineering firms and government offices.
 MARS.
 MYOB.
 NAB.
 Fujifilm.
 Japara Healthcare.
 Brookfield Multiplex.
 Penske Power Systems.
 Parliamentary offices.
 The industries are different.
 The problem is almost always the same.

 Talented people who can't quite get the room.
 Leaders whose ideas are stronger than their ability to land them.
 Teams that leave a meeting without having moved anything forward.
-That's what I work on.
-And I've learned over a long time that it's almost never a knowledge gap.
+And here's what I've learned after a long time doing this: it's almost never a knowledge gap.
 It's a structure gap.
 A behaviour gap.
-Often it comes down to one small thing, and when someone finds it, the change is immediate and it stays with them.
+Often it comes down to one small thing, and when someone finds it, the change is immediate and it stays.

 03 / marketing capability